markchang/android-instagram/README.md

 ===========================

 This is an Instagram client for Android.
 It is a total and utter hack.
-Please do look too closely at the code else you will feel sick and your eyes will likely bleed.
+Please do not look too closely at the code else you will feel sick and your eyes will likely bleed.

 No, it won't let you create an Instagram account.
 No, Instagram won't let